As a young boy growing up in Denton, Texas, Cameron Cook never imagined he would dedicate his life and career to education.

 “We got to dream up this fantastic school geared toward STEM and healthcare programs and were even awarded a $14.1 million grant by the Magnate Schools Assistance Program (MSAP) to not only make a school for health professions but also one that was diverse by design.”

-Launched in August 2019, IDEA Health Professions in Austin serves approximately 468 students interested in STEM and healthcare careers in grades K-3 and 5-7.
+Launched in August 2019, IDEA Health Professions in Austin serves nearly 470 students interested in STEM and healthcare careers in grades K-7, with applications now available for 8th grade for the 2021-22 school year.
 While some parents may question directing their child toward a healthcare career while they are still very young, Cook says it’s more about giving students a strong educational foundation in which to explore their interests.

 “Of course, parents would love to see their child become a doctor, but we don’t know what our kids are going to be,” he explains.
 “But as my science teacher did for me, we can get our students excited about something so they work hard to explore different health professions while getting a great foundation in STEM careers.”